hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 - Heavy reliance on external scripts/programs, as it does not provide many libraries
 - Performance
   - Only supports GTK 3, which does not support GPU acceleration
-  - Overhead from the use of external scripts and unnecessary component recreations on re-evaluation when data changes
+  - Overhead from the use of external scripts and unnecessary component recreations on data re-evaluation

 ### Configuration